The Vermont Statutes Online

 (12) Jointly with utilities or on its own, to plan, finance, acquire, construct, improve, purchase, operate, maintain, use, share costs of, own, lease, sell, dispose of, or otherwise participate in projects or portions of projects, the product or service from them, securities or obligations issued or incurred in connection with the financing of them, or research and development relating to them, within or outside the State.
 It may also enter into and perform contracts with any person with respect to the foregoing.
 If the Authority acquires or owns an interest as a tenant in common with others in any projects within the State, the surrender or waiver by the other property owner of its right to partition the property for a period not exceeding the period for which the property is used or useful for electric utility purposes shall not be invalid and unenforceable by reason of length of the period, or as unduly restricting the alienation of such property.

-(13) To apply to the appropriate agencies of the State, other states, the United States, and to any other proper agency for permits, licenses, certificates, or approvals which may be necessary, and to construct, maintain, and operate projects in accordance with these licenses, permits, certificates, or approvals.
+(13) To apply to the appropriate agencies of the State, other states, the United States, and to any other proper agency for permits, licenses, certificates, or approvals that may be necessary, and to construct, maintain, and operate projects in accordance with these licenses, permits, certificates, or approvals.

 (14) To apply and contract for and to expend assistance from the United States or other sources, whether in form of a grant or loan or otherwise.